IRA Plans: Traditional IRA vs. Roth IRA

 Traditional IRA vs ROTH IRA

-Traditional and Roth IRA plans are used to secure funds for retirement.
-They have similarities and differences, mainly in their contribution and distribution rules.
-Generally, the account best for you in retirement depends on your specific tax situation.
+Traditional and Roth IRA accounts are essential tools for securing retirement funds.
+While they share some similarities, they also have distinct differences, particularly regarding contribution and distribution rules.
+The best choice for you will depend on your specific tax situation.

-To contribute, you must have taxable compensation, which includes wages, salary, tips, commissions or bonuses, professional fees, or net earnings from self-employment.
-Other payments like alimony and child support are eligible income.
-If you are married, you can open a spousal IRA if one of the spouses has taxable compensation.
-In this case, both spouses can contribute to their accounts.
+To contribute, you must have taxable compensation, which can include wages, salary, tips, commissions, bonuses, professional fees, or net earnings from self-employment.
+Alimony and child support also qualify.
+If you’re married, you can open a spousal IRA if one spouse has taxable compensation, allowing both spouses to contribute.

-IMPORTANT: However, if you have more than one IRA, your total contributions to all accounts cannot exceed $6,000 ($7,000 if 50 or older).
+IMPORTANT: If you have multiple IRAs, your total contributions across all accounts cannot exceed $7,000 ($8,000 if 50 or older).

 Example: